CiscoDevNet/esxi-auto-installer/README.md

 ### ESXi hosts status does not change to finished
 The kickstart file instructs the host to contact the Auto-Installer via the /api/v1/jobs PUT API to update its status to "Finished".\
-If the ESXi host installed successfully, but the status on Auto-Installer did not update to "Fininished", it could be because the ESXi host was unable to contact the Auto-Installer during the initial ESXi boot.\
+If the ESXi host installed successfully, but the status on Auto-Installer did not update to "Finished", it could be because the ESXi host was unable to contact the Auto-Installer during the initial ESXi boot.\
 Common reasons are wrong IP Address, Gateway, VLAN or VMNIC settings.
 Or the ESXi host may require a static route.
 If the ESXi host is in an isolated network and there is no way for it to contact the Auto-Installer, then it cannot update the status to finished.